Pregnancy Nutrition: Essential Supplements and Nutrition for a Healthy Pregnancy and Baby

 • Potential increased preterm birth risk

-Research findings: Studies show children whose mothers consumed adequate DHA during pregnancy have higher IQs, better visual acuity, improved attention and learning abilities, and reduced behavioral problems.
+Research findings: Studies show children whose mothers consumed adequate DHA during pregnancy have higher IQs, better visual acuity, improved attention and learning abilities, reduced behavioral problems.

-Supplementation recommended: Because most women don't eat fatty fish 2-3 times weekly and plant sources don't efficiently convert to DHA, supplementation is highly recommended during pregnancy.
+Supplementation recommended: Because most women don't eat fatty fish 2-3 times weekly and plant sources don't efficiently convert to DHA, supplementation highly recommended during pregnancy.

-B Vitamins: Energy, Development, and Neural Health
+B Vitamins: Energy, Development, Neural Health

 B-vitamin complex supports: